 Chase Sapphire Reserve®

-- Earn 60,000 bonus points after you spend $5,000 on purchases in the first 3 months from account opening.
+- Earn 125,000 bonus points after you spend $6,000 on purchases in the first 3 months from account opening.

-- $300 Annual Travel Credit as reimbursement for travel purchases charged to your card each account anniversary year.
+- $300 annual travel credit as reimbursement for travel purchases charged to your card each account anniversary year.

-- Count on Trip Cancellation/Interruption Insurance, Auto Rental Coverage, Lost Luggage Insurance and more.
+- Count on Trip Cancellation/Interruption Insurance, Auto Rental Coverage, Lost Luggage Insurance, no foreign transaction fees, and more.

 - Member FDIC

-- 5X points on airfare purchased through Chase Travel℠
+- 8x points on all purchases through Chase Travel℠

-- 3X points on dining at restaurants
+- 3x points on dining worldwide

-- 1X points on all other purchases
+- 1x points on all other purchases

 Pros:

-- Access more than a dozen Chase transfer partners.
+- Access more than a dozen Chase transfer partners

-- No foreign transaction fees.
+- No foreign transaction fees

 Cons:

-- This card isn't the best for everyday spending.
+- Not the best for everyday spending

-- $75 annual fee per authorized user.
+- $195 annual fee per authorized user

 Check out our full review of the Sapphire Reserve for more information.